-Seniors, or representatives with Powers of Attorney, can purchase long-term care insurance or a combination permanent life/long-term care insurance policy.
+Seniors, or representatives with power of attorney, can purchase long-term care insurance or a combination permanent life/long-term care insurance policy.
 These policies should be purchased in advance of a medical emergency.

 Assigning benefits rights

-CFB Board Ambassador Marguerita Cheng also pointed to a little-known benefit to using a nursing home: A facility can work directly with the insurance providers if a senior assigns the facility benefits rights.
+CFB Board Ambassador Marguerita Cheng also pointed to a little-known benefit to using a nursing home: A facility can work directly with the insurance providers if an older adult assigns the facility benefits rights.
 This will relieve the senior and caregivers of dealing with insurance companies or government benefits programs.

 How to decide which is best for your pocketbook

 Making the choice between home care and a nursing home can be difficult to do on your own.
 Without consulting professionals and performing research in advance, many caregivers are inclined to make a knee jerk decision in the heat of a crisis without consulting the older adult or considering what’s best for everyone, says Brown.

 “Families get overwhelmed.
 They see some changes in their parents and they’re not used to being in the caregiver role, and so they take an immediate action that could steamroll a person’s autonomy,” says Brown.
 “I advise people to take a step back and exercise extreme caution.”